 1.Every competitor needs to complete registration in person on Registration night on Thursday, June 2nd.
 Time and Place TBC, check back soon.

-2.Competitors can pre-register online at https://mauikitefest.com/register/.
-It is still mandatory to show up in person on registration night to pick up your official jersey and sign the Participant Disclaimers Form.
+2.Competitors should pre-register online at https://www.mauikitefest.com/register.
+It is MANDATORY to show up in person on registration night to pick up your official jersey and sign the Participant Disclaimers Form.
 Riders who don’t show up will be disqualified and will not receive a refund).

 3.Early registration fee is $125 and ends on June 1st.
 The registration fee on June 2nd will be $150.
 There will be no late registration at the event site on June 3rd.

-4.The Men’s Extreme Big Air discipline is limited to 54 riders on a first come first serve basis, pre-register online to secure your spot.
+4.The Open Extreme Big Air discipline is limited to 48 riders on a first come first serve basis, pre-register online to secure your spot.

 5.All other disciplines will be unlimited in competitors.

 All athletes entering the event will have to read and sign the Participant Disclaimers form at registrations.

 The official event site will be in front of the old hale downwind from “old man’s beach”.

 Encouraged for all to join, bring friends, bring family and come to help clean up our awesome beach.
 Trash Bags will be provided; we recommend bringing gloves.
 The Clean-Up will take place at 8:00 am on Friday, June 3rd.Let´s all show some love and respect for our playground!